bbauska/W3Cx-5of5/README.md

 -   [Software Architecture and the Art of Separation of Concerns ](https://medium.com/@alliecohen_Tech/software-architecture-and-the-art-of-separation-of-concerns-1bd780cb8f2a)

-### Reference tables for events and properties/methods {#reference-tables-for-events-and-propertiesmethods .unnumbered}
+### Reference tables for events and properties/methods

 These tables are provided as a reference.
 They are a compilation of the most common event types sorted by domain (key, mouse, forms, etc.).
 For